TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 Why do we need this added behaviour for opening links in new tabs?
 Security reasons.
 The prevention of access that is caused by `noopener` prevents [phishing attacks](https://www.ibm.com/topics/phishing) where the opened link may change the original webpage to a different one to trick users.
 This is referred to as [tabnabbing](https://owasp.org/www-community/attacks/Reverse_Tabnabbing).
 Adding the `noreferrer` value can be done if you wish to not let the opened link know that your webpage links to it.

 Note that you may be fine if you forget to add `rel="noopener noreferrer"` since more recent versions of browsers [provide security](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#security_and_privacy) if only `target="_blank"` is present.
-Nevertheless, in line with good coding practices and to err on the side of caution, it is recommended to always pair a `target="_blank"` with a `rel="noopener noreferrer"`.
+Nevertheless, in line with good coding practices and to err on the side of caution, it is recommended to always pair a `target="_blank"` with a `rel="noreferrer"` (which also includes `noopener`).

 ### Absolute and relative links